googleapis/google-cloud-dotnet/README.md

 Versioning
 ----------

-This library follows [Semantic Versioning] (http://semver.org/).
+These libraries follow [Semantic Versioning] (http://semver.org/).

-It is currently in major version zero (``0.y.z``), which means that anything may change at any time and the public API should not be considered stable.
+Anything with a major version of zero (``0.y.z``) should not be considered stable - anything may change at any time.

 License
 -------